 Step 5: Complete Further Training

-Individuals who wish to advance their skills can learn how to perform more specialized EKG tests, Holter monitoring and stress tests.
+Individuals who wish to advance their skills can learn how to perform more specialized EKG tests, Holter monitoring, and stress tests.
 This additional on-the-job training typically takes 18-24 months to complete and usually requires intensive study of physiology and cardiovascular anatomy.
 This training may increase job prospects and create opportunities for career advancement.